gvwilson/thirdbit/src/fiction/iffy/index.md

 "Yeah."
 Edson sighed.
 "I wish I believed you,
-but your record ain't exactly positive, an' you just havin' been kicked outta your home, well, that's gotta make you a little desperate."
+but your record ain't that great, an' you just havin' been kicked outta your home, well, that's gotta make you a little desperate."